Think you know HBO's most famous family? Take this quiz, from the BRI. (Answers to the quiz are available here.)

 7. What is an "executive game"?

-A financial scam that cheats wealthy investors by selling them stock in fake companies.
+a) A financial scam that cheats wealthy investors by selling them stock in fake companies.

 b) An exclusive, high-stakes poker game for celebrities and rich people.